Yankee Homecoming Golf Tournament

 Three Strokes Under Par

-Yankee Homecoming Golf Tournament 2018
+Yankee Homecoming Golf Tournament – GENO Open 2019

-After the tournament, participants and guests will proceed to the dock at Waterfront Park to board the Captains Lady at 4 PM for a dinner cruise hosted by the Starboard Galley Restaurant.
+After the Geno Open, participants and guests will proceed to the dock at Waterfront Park to board the Captains Lady at 4 PM for a dinner cruise hosted by the Starboard Galley Restaurant.
 The menu will include: Caesar Salad and pasta salad, Sirloin Steak Tips, Grilled Chicken and Shrimp, rolls & butter followed by Strawberry Shortcake.

 The Yankee Homecoming Golf Tournament is always a very popular tournament so register ASAP by contacting Gary Greco at 978-462-1326 to reserve your spot.
 You can also reach out to Gary to sponsor a tee or donate a raffle prize.